-Benefit In-Network Preferred In-Network Out-of- Network Limitations Hospital or Facility Non-Preferred Hospital or Facility Hospital or Facility Total Joint Replacement (hip and knee) Plan pays 100% if surgery is conducted by a designated surgeon at a facility which is part of the Mount Sinai Health System ("MSHS") hospital network in New York City.
+Benefit In-Network Preferred Hospital or Facility In-Network Non-Preferred Hospital or Facility Out-of- Network Hospital or Facility Limitations Total Joint Replacement (hip and knee) Plan pays 100% if surgery is conducted by a designated surgeon at a facility which is part of the Mount Sinai Health System ("MSHS") hospital network in New York City.
 For surgery with non-designated surgeons or at another in-network facility, Plan pays up to 100% of the allowed amount that it would have paid the MSHS facility.
 Member responsible for the amount in excess of the allowed amount (this amount is the member's co-payment) up to the annual in-network out-of-pocket maximum.
 Plan pays 100% of the allowed amount that it would have paid the Mount Sinai Health System hospital network in New York City.
 Member responsible for the amount in excess of the allowed amount (this amount is the member's copayment) up to the annual in-network out-of- pocket maximum or \$1,000 whichever is greater.
-Plan pays 50% of the allowed amount after the deductible .
+Plan pays 50% of the allowed amount after the deductible.
 Call Member Services for information about the 32BJ Joint Replacement Program.
 Gender Reassignment Surgery Plan pays 100% after \$100 co-payment per admission Plan pays 100% after \$1,000 co-payment per admission Plan pays 50% of the allowed amount after the deductible .
 Skilled nursing care facility 4 Plan pays 100% Plan pays 100% Not Covered In-network only.
 Benefits are payable up to 60 days per calendar year.
 Hospice care facility 5 Plan pays 100% Plan pays 100% Not Covered In-network only.

-For definitions of various facilities and further details, see footnote 1 on page 123, footnote 4 on pages 124-125 and footnote 5 on page 125.
+For definitions of various facilities and further details, see footnote 1 on page 127, footnotes 4 and 5 on pages 128-129.